 Side Effects of Copper Peptides

 Overuse of copper peptides in any form of skincare can be seriously bad, but your best line of defense is just not ingesting them.
 While they're way gentler than retinoids are, they can still cause a rash.
 But that's not the worst of it—they can cause serious organ system toxicity.
-Too much copper intake can make you nauseous and give you gastrointestinal issues, and it's believed that there's a chance overuse exacerbates your chances of developing a neurodegenerative disease like Alzheimer's or Parkinson's.
+Also of note, too much copper intake can make you nauseous and give you gastrointestinal issues.

 How To Use It